-B. Parent/Caregiver recognizes their own emotional needs, however struggles to manage their needs in ways that do not interfere with their ability to parent and/or takes advantage of others.
-Parent/Caregiver makes choices in regards to satisfying their emotional needs that at times are not mature and/or acceptable and/or sensible and/or practical.
-Parent/Caregiver choices do not result in maltreatment and/or unsafe.
-Parent/Caregiver has and uses resources necessary to ensure children are safe while ensuring their emotional needs are met.
+B. Parent/caregiver recognizes their own emotional needs, however, struggles to manage their needs in ways that do not interfere with their ability to parent and/or takes advantage of others.
+Parent/caregiver makes choices regarding satisfying their emotional needs that at times are not mature and/or acceptable and/or sensible and/or practical.
+Parent/caregiver choices do not result in maltreatment and/or unsafe.
+Parent/caregiver has and uses resources necessary to ensure children are safe while ensuring their emotional needs are met.

-C. Parent/Caregiver shows limited understanding and recognition of their own emotional needs.
-Parent/Caregiver often seeks to satisfy their own emotional needs through means that take advantage of others, primarily their children.
-Parent/Caretaker uses avenues to satisfy their own emotional needs that are unacceptable, resulting in children being maltreated and/or unsafe.
+C. Parent/caregiver shows limited understanding and recognition of their own emotional needs.
+Parent/caregiver often seeks to satisfy their own emotional needs through means that take advantage of others, primarily their children.
+Parent/caretaker uses avenues to satisfy their own emotional needs that are unacceptable, resulting in children being maltreated and/or unsafe.

-D. Parent/Caregiver does not recognize their own emotional needs, resulting in their needs being unmanaged and interfering with their ability to parent children.
+D. Parent/caregiver does not recognize their own emotional needs, resulting in their needs being unmanaged and interfering with their ability to parent children.
 The unmanaged needs results in children being maltreated and/or unsafe.

-(2) The parent/legal guardian/caregiver is resilient as a caregiver.
+(2) parent/legal guardian/caregiver is resilient as a caregiver.
 This refers to responsiveness and being able and ready to act promptly.

-- (a) Examples may include: - 1.
-People who recover quickly from setbacks or being upset. - 2.
-People who spring into action. - 3.
-People who can withstand challenges and stress. - 4.
-People who are effective at coping as a caregiver.
+- (a) mples may include: - 1. ople who recover quickly from setbacks or being upset. - 2. ople who spring into action. - 3. ople who can withstand challenges and stress. - 4. ople who are effective at coping as a caregiver.

-A. Parent/Caregiver has demonstrated that they are able to recover from or adjust easily to misfortune and/or change.
+A. Parent/caregiver has demonstrated that they are able to recover from or adjust easily to misfortune and/or change.
 Recovery and adjustment are focused on maintaining their role as a caregiver and providing for protection of their children.
-Parent/Caregiver recognizes the need for resiliency as a caregiver and is effective at taking action and coping as a caregiver.
+Parent/caregiver recognizes the need for resiliency as a caregiver and is effective at taking action and coping as a caregiver.

-B. Parent/Caregiver has demonstrated that they are able to recover from or adjust under most situations in regards to misfortune and/or change.
+B. Parent/caregiver has demonstrated that they are able to recover from or adjust under most situations regarding misfortune and/or change.
 Recovery and adjustment are mostly focused on their role as a caregiver and for providing protection.
-Parent/Caregiver struggles with coping and taking action during these times.
+Parent/caregiver struggles with coping and taking action during these times.
 Children are not maltreated and/or unsafe due to the parents coping and/or taking action.

-C. Parent/Caregiver when faced with adversity/challenges is not able to recover or adjust.
+C. Parent/caregiver when faced with adversity/challenges is not able to recover or adjust.
 Recovery and adjustment requires frequent interventions by support and resources.
-Parent/Caregiver cannot focus their role during these times to caretaking, resulting in children being maltreated and/or unsafe.
+Parent/caregiver cannot focus their role during these times to caretaking, resulting in children being maltreated and/or unsafe.

-D. Parent/Caregiver does not respond to adversity/challenges and recovery or adjustment is non-existent.
-Parent/caregiver does not respond to interventions by supports and resources and children are maltreated and/or unsafe due to the parent/caregivers responses.
+D. Parent/caregiver does not respond to adversity/challenges and recovery or adjustment is non-existent.
+Parent/caregiver does not respond to interventions by supports and resources and children are maltreated and/or unsafe due to the parent's/caregiver's responses.

-(3) The parent/caregiver is tolerant as a caregiver.
+(3) parent/caregiver is tolerant as a caregiver.
 This refers to caregiver who is able to endure trying circumstances with even temper, be understanding and sympathetic of experiences, express forgiveness under provocation, broad-minded, and patient as a caregiver.

+- (a) mples may include:

-1. People who can let things pass;
+- 1. ople who can let things pass;

-2. People who have a big picture attitude, who don't overreact to mistakes and accidents; and,
+- 2. ople who have a big picture attitude, who don't overreact to mistakes

+and accidents; and,

-3. People who value how others feel and what they think.
+3. ople who value how others feel and what they think.

-A. Parent/Caregiver maintains an even temper and patience under trying circumstances.
-Parent/Caregiver recognizes the need for tolerance as a caregiver and works to ensure that they are open minded and understanding as a caregiver.
+A. Parent/caregiver maintains an even temper and patience under trying circumstances.
+Parent/caregiver recognizes the need for tolerance as a caregiver and works to ensure that they are open minded and understanding as a caregiver.